My 2 yr old daughter has pale diarrhea and has a really bad diaper rash. What can I do for her?

 Take her to her pediatrician before she gets dehydrated, which is extremely dangerous.

 My Dr. always prescribes a "BRAT" diet.
 Bananas, rice, applesauce and dry toast.
 Nothing that has any grease or oil.
 Not even butter.
 You can get Pedialyte at the grocery store as well as Pedialyte popcycles.
 It is extremely important that you keep the toddler hydrated.
-If you have any doubt at all that she is not getting better you should consult with a doctor.
-And believe it or not, my grandmother always used Crisco on a diaper rash and it went away.
-Good luck!
-Banty

 If you want to take care of it without drugs just give her over ripe banana.
 It worked wonders for my children.